shoeffner/Flask-Websockets/README.rst

 - Logging is not properly supported (`gevent-websocket#16`_)
 - Reloading is currently not supported, this is essentially the same as for Flask-Sockets `flask-sockets#48`_
 - The websockets do not seem to work using ``wss://``, instead, ``ws://`` needs to be used.
+- While it is possible to have some cookie/session handling to identify clients accross connections (e.g. a website using HTTP and websocket), it only works with one open browser tab at the moment.
+  If a second tab is opened, it takes over control over the websocket.

 .. _gevent-websocket#16: https://gitlab.com/noppo/gevent-websocket/-/issues/16
 .. _flask-sockets#48: https://github.com/heroku-python/flask-sockets/issues/48